GideonRavenor1/DjangoWeatherReminderAPI/README.md

 DjangoWeatherReminder
 =
-##A small API service for sending weather.
+A small API service for sending weather.
 You can add cities, subscribe to them, choose the frequency of sending weather to e-mail.
+==

 Technologies used:

 >Docker